None but the Brave: Casting

 In April–May 1963, Clint Walker entered negotiations to star in the film, marking its initial development announcement and signaling his potential return to Warner Bros. after his seven-year contract with the studio expired.
 When Walsh was to direct, Troy Donahue, who had recently starred in Walsh's A Distant Trumpet (released in 1964), was attached to appear.
 John Wayne was later reported by The Hollywood Reporter in January 1964 as slated to play Captain Dennis Bourke, but Walker ended up taking on the role.
 Rock Hudson was also considered for the role.

 The American cast featured several actors with prior ties to Sinatra.
 Frank's cousin, Richard Sinatra, appeared in a minor role as a background soldier.
 Tommy Sands, who played a supporting role, was Sinatra's son-in-law at the time, married to Sinatra's daughter Nancy.
-A few actors had previously collaborated with Sinatra: Tony Bill, who portrayed a young soldier, had played the son of Sinatra's character in Come Blow Your Horn (1963), while Richard Bakalyan had co-starred alongside Sinatra in Robin and the 7 Hoods (1964).
+A few actors had previously collaborated with Sinatra: Tony Bill, who portrayed a young soldier, had played the younger brother of Sinatra's character in Come Blow Your Horn (1963), while Richard Bakalyan had co-starred alongside Sinatra in Robin and the 7 Hoods (1964).
 Newcomer Jimmy Griffin, who later gained fame as a co-founder of the rock band Bread, had signed a recording contract with Sinatra's Reprise Records in 1962.
 Other notable American cast members included Stephens, making her film debut, and she was one of only two women in the cast.
 Former Olympian Rafer Johnson was the only African-American actor among the ensemble.
 Larry Glenn of The New York Times noted Johnson's casting as reflective of Warner Bros.' early 1960s efforts to promote racial diversity in films not explicitly addressing racial issues.

-By March 11, 1964, Walker and Sands had secured their roles, and Sinatra was attempting to convice Robert Mitchum to join the cast.
+By March 11, 1964, Walker and Sands had secured their roles, and Sinatra was attempting to convince Robert Mitchum to join the cast.
 Toshiro Mifune signed on, persuaded by Sinatra making Toho a partner on the production; however, Mifune ultimately did not appear in the film.
 Al Silvani was also cast in the film as a U.S. Marine and present during the Hawaii shoot.

 Sinatra traveled to Japan to cast Japanese actors.
 Toru Ibuki recounted meeting Sinatra at the Hotel Okura, also being hired as one of Sinatra's bodyguards, working for around five years.
 Mihashi, making his Hollywood debut, had joined the cast by March 18.
 Casting had been completed by April 16, 1964.